 Privacy of student records

 The Family Educational Rights and Privacy Act of 1974, as amended, is a federal law that controls the confidentiality of, and access to, student education records.
+The U.S. Department of Education has created a General Guidance resource to provide students with general information about FERPA.
 The following statement represents Marquette University's policy relating to student education records.
 Note: FERPA may contain additional applicable provisions that are not referenced in this Marquette policy.

 FERPA Online Tutorial Instructions